akshayjshah/attest/README.md

           }
 ```

-## Installation, status, and support
+## Status and support

-Install `attest` with `go get github.com/akshayjshah/attest@v0.1.1`.
-As you can
-see, the package is currently _unstable_.
-I hope to cut a stable 1.0 soon after
-the Go 1.19 release.

 `attest` supports the [two most recent major releases][go-versions] of Go, with
-a minimum of Go 1.18.
+a minimum of Go 1.18. `attest` is currently _unstable_.
+I hope to cut a stable
+1.0 soon after the Go 1.19 release.

 ## Legal